 U-Maine Students Measure Tree Height

 Wells Forest is more than protected land.
-It is a productive Acadian woodland actively stewarded for ecological health, wildlife habitat, education, and long-term sustainability.
-Through careful forest management, demonstration areas, and permanent conservation, the forest serves as both a working landscape and a living classroom.
+It is a living forest—actively stewarded for wildlife, ecological resilience, education, and future generations.
+Through sustainable forest management and permanent conservation, it serves as both a working landscape and an outdoor classroom where people can reconnect with nature and discover the importance of protecting wild places.

 Part of a protected landscape spanning tens of thousands of acres, Wells Forest helps safeguard wildlife habitat, sustainable working forests, and the dark skies that remain increasingly rare in the Northeast.